aswindam/Brain_tumor/README.md

   "confidence": 0.981,
   "summary": "The scan analysis indicates a high probability of a tumorous mass.
 You can ask the AI assistant for more details."
 }
-Warp Speed: Average Response Time clocks in at ~200 ms per image.
+⚡ Warp Speed: Average Response Time clocks in at ~200 ms per image.

-**🔍 LLM-as-a-Judge: The AI That Audits Itself**
+**🤖 LLM-as-a-Judge: The AI That Audits Itself**
 This is our secret weapon.
-We use Gemini not just to predict, but to police its own predictions.
+We use Gemini not just to predict, but to police its own predictions in a continuous quality assurance loop.

-The model makes a call: "Tumor" or "No Tumor."
+The primary model makes a call: "Tumor" or "No Tumor."

 A second, "judge" instance of Gemini is summoned.
-It's fed the image, the ground truth, and the first model's prediction.
+It's fed the image, the expert ground truth, and the primary model's prediction.

 The judge's mission: Critique the result.
 Was it correct?
 Was it confident?
 Or does it need a human expert to step in?

-Hard Numbers:
+Performance Metrics:

 LLM Agreement with Ground Truth: 96.2%

 Self-Consistency Accuracy (multi-pass check): 97.1%

-**🧩 Why this LLM-Only Approach Dominates**
+🏆 Why This LLM-Only Approach Wins
 This is more than an upgrade; it's a paradigm shift.

 ✅ Zero ML Engineering Hell: Forget designing, training, and debugging complex CNNs.
-We talk to our model, we don't code it from scratch.
+We talk to our model; we don't code it from scratch.

 ⚡ Iterate at the Speed of Thought: Improvements happen through clever prompting and context refinement, not week-long retraining cycles.